jcobarreto/todo-list-reactjs/README.md

-# React Crash Course 2021 (Todo-list App)
+# React Todo-list App

-It includes the react UI as well as JSON-server for our mock backend
+It includes the react UI as well as JSON-server for our mock backend.

 ## Usage